UtkarshJoshi97/UtkarshJoshi97/README.md

 👋 Hi there, I'm Utkarsh Joshi!

-I am a **Master of Science in Business Analytics (MSBA) graduate** from the **Carlson School of Management**, **University of Minnesota – Twin Cities**, with over five years of experience in data science and analytics.
+I am a **Master of Science in Business Analytics (MSBA) graduate** from the **Carlson School of Management**, **University of Minnesota – Twin Cities**, with over **5 years of experience** in data science and analytics.
 Previously, I worked as a Data Science Consultant, helping Fortune 500 clients solve complex business challenges using machine learning, AI, and data-driven insights.

 ## What You’ll Find Here